Baptisteq/PVOC_BRAID/README.md

 1. Get pure data 0.47.1 https://puredata.info/downloads/pure-data/releases/0.47-1
 2. Launch Patch PVOC_BRAID.pd
 3. By default the first module is on you will hear the music.
 You can start experimenting by pressing the left shift key and the "+" and "-" keys.

-4.You can switch between the three other module by clicking on the Disable/Enable Button
+4. You can switch between the three other module by clicking on the Disable/Enable Button

 Thank you for trying my patch